HONESTY. INTEGRITY. ACCOUNTABILITY. EXCELLENCE.

 Geoffrey North is the founder of anticIPate Law, an innovative and leading intellectual property law firm that assists clients with all their patent, trade-mark, industrial design, copyright, and IP litigation needs (and more).

-Geoff prepared the Condors by-laws, incorporated the Condors, registered the Condors as a charity, and sits on the Board to assist in overseeing the management and direction of the Condors.
+Geoff prepared the Condors by-laws, incorporated the Condors, registered the Condors as a charity, and sits on the Board to assist in overseeing the management and direction of the Condors, having served with the Condors since 2009.
 Geoff lives in Kanata with his wife, Carrie, his two teenage boys, Johnathan and Colton, and his two golden doodles, Chrissy and Janet … and is a huge fan of the Condors hockey players.

 Lyne Dagenais, Finance